apang661/ShibaJump/README.md

 - As a user, I want to be able to enter the game.
 - As a user, I want to be able to pause the game, and then choose to "resume" or "save and quit".
 - As a user, I want to be able to remove enemy from the list of favorite enemies.

+### Phase 4: Task 2

+Sample log:

+Wed Nov 24 23:25:35 PST 2021
+Added Evil Cat from the enemy list.
+Wed Nov 24 23:25:40 PST 2021
+Added Cat from the enemy list.
+Wed Nov 24 23:25:42 PST 2021
+Added Rat from the enemy list.
+Wed Nov 24 23:25:43 PST 2021
+Removed Rat to the enemy list.
+Wed Nov 24 23:25:46 PST 2021
+Removed Evil Cat to the enemy list.
+Wed Nov 24 23:25:51 PST 2021
+Added Evil Cat from the enemy list.
+Wed Nov 24 23:25:53 PST 2021
+Removed Evil Cat to the enemy list.

+### Phase 4: Task 3

+Possible design improvements:

+- Make SJGame a field of GameWindow instead of a field of both GameScreen and HomeScreen.
+Then, GameScreen and HomeScreen can access SJGame through GameWindow.
+This change will ensure that HomeScreen and GameScreen have access to the same SJGame.
+- Apply observer pattern to Account and HomeScreen, so that every time a field of Account changes, HomeScreen is notified and updates the info on the graphical UI.
+- Instead of having a RegularEnemy list and BossEnemy list as fields of Stage, use an Enemy list (which can include both RegularEnemy and BossEnemy).